© Università degli Studi di Padova - Credits: HCE Web agency

 3. International law, international order, and human rights (Elena Pariotti, Paolo De Stefani)

-Several issues have been arising in human rights studies that basically deal with the impact of the structure of international law (sources, subjects, processes and aims) on human rights recognition and protection; and the ways human rights affect the development of international law, e.g. in the hierarchy of sources.
-Many issues are worth being addressed, for example: What does legal order mean in the international sphere and in the light of human rights requirements?
+Several issues has been arising in human rights studies that basically deals with (i) the impact of the structure of international law (features of sources, international community, subjects, actors, functioning and aims) on human rights recognition and protection; (ii) the ways human rights affirmation affects the developments of international law, i.e by functioning as a source of hierarchy.
+Many issues are worth being addressed in these terms, for example: What does order can and should mean in international sphere in the light of human rights requirements?
 How can the notions of democracy and rule of law be properly adjusted in such international order?
 How global justice can be framed as a goal of international order?
-How accountability and legitimation do evolve in this framework?
+What kinds of accountability and legitimation for decisions can properly take place in it?
 In what sense, if any, is it possible to devise a process of “constitutionalisation” of international law?
-Which relations are there between “constitutionalisation” and “fragmentation” of international law?
+What relations are there between “constitutionalisation” and “fragmentation” of international law?

 4. Governance and emergencies (Paolo De Stefani, Andre Renzaho)